- What is PNB Internet Banking Service (IBS)?

 Please be informed that the message "Your session has expired.
 Please log in again" usually pops out once your access in Internet Banking has been left idle for a few minutes.
 This is one of the security features of our Internet Banking service.
 As such, we suggest that you try to log in again using your active User ID and password.
 In case you would still encounter the same error/problem, kindly inform us through email at for us to further investigate the matter.
 We would also appreciate if you can provide us the following details:

-- your User ID and account number
+- your User ID

 - date and time of your unsuccessful login